adamdebreceni/c2-server/README.md

 ```

 ## Using docker
+For prebuilt docker image see https://hub.docker.com/r/adamdebreceni/c2

-There is an [example](examples/minifi/docker-compose.yml) configuration how to run the c2-server in docker with a single java and a single cpp agent.
+There is an [example](examples/minifi/docker-compose.yml) configuration how to run the c2-server (locally built) in docker with a single java and a single cpp agent.

 ```shell
 cd examples/minifi